 Time is arguably the most important commodity for any software development team.
 Pressure from higher up in organizations means the latest software releases are expected yesterday.
 Software development teams, therefore, face a huge challenge when moving through various phases of development to complete each phase in as little time as possible.

-During the testing phase, teams can make use of scheduling to better manage their time.
-Scheduling tests simply mean using existing resources to execute and repeat certain software tests automatically at regular intervals or at specific future points.
-Scheduling reduces the need for human interaction with the testing suite, which saves time for development teams.
+During the testing phase, teams can schedule tests to better manage their time.
+Scheduling tests simply means using existing resources to execute and repeat certain software tests automatically at regular intervals or at specific future points.
+Scheduling reduces the need for human interaction with the testing suite, which means less chance of error and a time saver for development teams.

 Scheduling and Automation